-Plain English is a writing style that uses easy to understand, everyday language with an emphasis on using clear, brief text and an avoidance of complex language.
+Plain English is a writing style that is easy to understand.
+It uses everyday language with an emphasis on clear, brief text.
+It avoids complex language.

 Adopting a plain English style of writing will ensure your text is easy to understand.

-If you do have to use jargon or complex expressions, try and include a plain English definition to accompany this text.
-If you have to use complex language throughout your site, then you should consider creating a glossary section with plain English definitions.
+If you do have to use complex expressions, try and include a plain English definition to go with this text.
+If you have lots of jargon in your site, then create a glossary with plain English definitions.

 Use an active voice

 Web users prefer to read text in an active voice.
 It tends to be shorter and easier to read.
-Text with an active voice means active readers, who are more likely to take the action you want in your website, like signing up to an e-newsletter or requesting a service.
+Text with an active voice means active readers.
+Active readers are more likely to take the action you want in your website.
+For example, like signing up to an e-newsletter or requesting a service.

 An active voice is a sentence where the subject is doing the action, rather than being acted upon.
 For example: